What you need to know about FINTRAC

 Why are you asking for this information now?

-As a result of new FINTRAC regulatory requirements, Intuit is updating certain elements within QuickBooks Online to ensure our products are compliant.
+Because of new FINTRAC rules, Intuit is updating some elements in QuickBooks Online to help ensure we're compliant.

 To meet FINTRAC guidelines and maintain regulatory compliance, we now require this information from all customers in Canada using payments and payroll services.